near/NEPs/text/0000-network-spec.md

     - Keep connections to node in the active set.
     - Keep connections to latest `OUTBOUND_PEERS_CONSTANT`
     - Keep connections to latest `NUM_PEERS_CONSTANT`
-    - Keep connections marked as `IMPORTANT` (This will be used to keep broadcast spanning tree connections, maybe can be used to hardcode some connections).
+    - Keep connections marked as `IMPORTANT` (This will be used to keep broadcast spanning tree connections, maybe can be used to hard code some connections).
     - List all other connections and remove them as long as

 ## Peer